7 Pot Brain Strain vs Primo: Folded Pod or Tail?

 • Drinking water for the burn.
 Use dairy instead.

 7 Pot Brain Strain and 7 Pot Primo sit in the same heat tier but serve different roles.
-7 Pot Primo delivers its distinctive fruity and floral character.
-7 Pot Brain Strain, with its fruity and intense profile, excels in everyday cooking.
+7 Pot Primo delivers about 1.3× more upper-range heat with its distinctive fruity, floral C. chinense aroma with extreme heat character.
+7 Pot Brain Strain, with its fruity C. chinense start with extreme delayed heat profile, excels in everyday cooking.

-Full 7 Pot Brain Strain Profile → Full 7 Pot Primo Profile →
+Additional 7 Pot Brain Strain and 7 Pot Primo comparison view

 Fact-Checked & Expert Reviewed